 On other hand, Magento has a buildup multi-lingual support making things way easier for you.

-The option to create a blog is an integrated feature in Shopify and it is pretty easy to set up.
+The option to create a blog is an integrated feature in

 In order to create a blog in Magento you will need to use some free plug-ins which might be some additional work to be able to set it up.